 In 1956 the Red Sox ran a three-week rookie school in Sarasota, Florida, prior to spring training, and Keough impressed many, but where he could possibly fit in, with Ted Williams, Piersall, and Jensen covering the outfield, remained a good question, and trying to take Piersall’s spot only spurred Piersall to play better – it was a tough outfield to crack.
 “He can play in the American League right now,” Piersall told Ed Rumill of the Christian Science Monitor.
 “But I was here first.
 When he gets a little more experience, he’ll be great.
 But this is my job until somebody takes it away from me, and I don’t think anybody is going to do it this spring.”14 Piersall followed the spring with his best year in major-league ball.
 Marty showed enough that he opened the season with the Boston club.

 At Yankee Stadium on April 21, Marty was sent up to pinch-hit for catcher Sammy White with the bases loaded and one out.
 He grounded out to the shortstop, but the run scored – his first RBI.
 The next day he popped up to short in a pinch-hit reprise, and a few days later he drew a base on balls in his third pinch-hit cameo.
 He was optioned to the Pacific Coast League’s San Francisco Seals on May 4.
 That was it in the majors for a long time, until September 15, 1957, the next season, when he was recalled and appeared in both halves of a doubleheader against Detroit.
 It wasn’t until his 10th game that he secured his first big-league hit, a single against Yankees starter Bob Turley on the 27th.
-It was the only hit he had in his first 19 at-bats, and he’d have to wait until 1958 to get another.
+It was the only hit he had in his first 19 at-bats over 1956 and 1957, and he’d have to wait until 1958 to get another.

-He continued to impress on his return in 1957, still just 21 years old when he was optioned out again in early April.
+He continued to impress in spring training in 1957, and was still just 21 years old when he was optioned out again in early April.
 Seals manager Joe Gordon saw Keough as major-league caliber: “It’s not for me to say he should be in the Red Sox outfield, but Marty could help a number of major-league clubs right now, as a leadoff man.”15 His fielding continued to improve.
 San Francisco writer Jack McDonald remembered him as “a somewhat inept wanderer in the outfield, despite his great speed” who had become a “polished workman.”
 His running, Gordon felt, appeared effortless.
 “He floats.
 Other outfielders tell me they can’t even hear him run.
 He just seems to float over the top of the grass and you can’t hear him coming.”
 Keough praised Gordon as the kind of manager who was “always kind of pushing you”16

 During the offseason, starting in October 1957, Keough played for Caguas in the Puerto Rican League.
 He hoped it would help him in 1958.
 “I’ve always been a slow starter in the spring,” he explained in late March of ’58.
 “Maybe winter ball will help me get going.”17